Ops301-Group-Project/project/overview.md

 ### Virtual Machine Deployment:  Andrew

 - **Objectives:**
-  - Deploy virtual machines for the server, router, and three computers representing different departments.
+  - Deploy virtual machines for the three computers representing different departments.
   - Ensure each computer is associated with the correct VLAN.

 ### IT Onboarding Policy:  Andrew